You'll be re-directed to the Financial Professional site.

 How We Are Evaluating the Current Environment

-Looking forward, we expect to see changes in depositor behavior, tougher regulatory standards for both capital and liquidity, and potential reductions in credit quality due to tightening financial conditions, particularly within commercial real estate.
+Looking forward, we expect to see changes in depositor behaviour, tougher regulatory standards for both capital and liquidity, and potential reductions in credit quality due to tightening financial conditions, particularly within commercial real estate.
 In addition, we expect increased regulatory focus on banks with less than $700 billion in assets, where recent stresses were most significant.

 Why the Funds Remain Overweight Financials